Wall Street: Money Never Sleeps: Filming

 A shift in location in the sequel reflected some of the changes in the world since then: while the New York Stock Exchange and its trading floor had featured heavily in the first film, they are less prominent in the second.
 Instead, more time is spent at the Federal Reserve Building, reflecting its new position as a "bulwark of the system" according to Stone.
 The location provided a link to the contemporary crisis the film examines, since September 2008 it has been an important site for meeting on the crisis.

 Although August 10 was reportedly the start date, principal photography began on September 9.
 The filmmaker continued to make additions to the script and meet with financial consultants about the project whilst filming.
 Mulligan was able to film all of her scenes in 15 days.
 Stone said that the filming on location process was similar to the first film.
-While filming, LaBeouf said that Douglas was an "opened wound on the set" due to his oldest son's arrest in July for drug trafficking, adding that Stone filmed a "struggling" Douglas.
+While filming, LaBeouf said that Douglas was an "opened wound on the set" due to his oldest son Cameron's arrest in July for drug trafficking, adding that Stone filmed a "struggling" Douglas.